JosephEoff/josepheoff.github.io/_posts/2022-03-07-motorcontrol4.md

 <sub>[A sewing machine motor speed control - Table of Contents](motorcontrol-toc)</sub>

-The pulse width modulation (PWM) scheme I introduced in my last post is an improvement over the previous variable resistor type controllers, but is is still far from good enough.
+The pulse width modulation (PWM) scheme I introduced in my last post is an improvement over the previous variable resistor type controllers, but it is still far from good enough.
 The PWM setup has no feedback - it regulates power to the motor, not motor speed.

 Since I'm using an Arduino Nano with eight analog inputs, feedback is just a matter of a couple of wires and some more code.